 Everyone loves a good story.
 Your customers are no exception.
 And that means, in the crowded world of B2B content, every business has an ace to play – whether or not they realize it.

-The effectiveness of storytelling isn’t just a marketing theory.
-It’s rooted in extensive scientific research that suggests our brains are “predispositioned” to connect more emotionally with messages that “feel like a story.
+The effectiveness of storytelling isn’t just a fun little theory for marketing creatives.
+Science actually shows that our brains love stories.
+The notion is rooted in extensive scientific research that suggests our brains are predisposed to connect more emotionally with messages that “feel” like a story.

 Source: Fast Company Infographic, How Storytelling Affects the Brain.

 Factual data and statistics make for compelling case studies.
 But remember what we just learned about cortex activity?
-Fact-processing only fires up a portion of brain.
+Fact-processing only fires up a portion of the brain.
 So try enhancing your data with an authentic story that triggers the senses and makes a more lasting impact.

 Let’s say your business manufactures medical devices.
 Your company’s surgical device “increased patient eligibility for an arthritic procedure by 12 times.”
 Impressive from a business standpoint – but did you “feel” something when you read that fact?